fritzhuie/asset-package-quickstart-guide/README.md

 1. First, declare the Unity Ads namespace in the header of your script:
  	`using UnityEngine.Advertisements;`

-2. Next, inititalize Unity ads `Advertisement.Initialize(string gameId)`
+2. Next, inititalize Unity ads:
+	`Advertisement.Initialize(string gameId)`

-> Note: Unity Ads takes a few seconds to inititalize before videos can be shown
+> Note: It generally takes 5-10 seconds to inititalize Unity Ads

-3. You can display an ad by calling the following method:
+3. Once Unity Ads is ready, you can show an ad any time: if(
 	`Advertisement.Show(string placement)`

 ### Reward Players for Watching Ads